conanbatt/interview-practice/behavioral/README.md

 2. Why are you interested in this position?

-3. One of our core values at the company is X. Can you tell me about a time you went out of your way showing X?
+3. One of our core values at the company is X. Can you tell me about a time you went out of your way to show X?
-   X can be Ownership, Customer Obsession, Empathy, Technical Excellence, Resilience, Focus on Impact, Be Bold.
+   X can be Ownership, Customer Obsession, Empathy, Technical Excellence, Resilience, Focus on Impact, and Be Bold.

 4. Work Experience stories